 Professional experience or Study Abroad year

-Between Year 2 and Year 3 you may choose to study English-taught courses for a year at one of our overseas partner institutions.
-Currently, you can take a Year Abroad studying (or combining work and study) in Berlin, Copenhagen, Madrid, Paris, Valencia, and other European locations including Moscow, as well as Brisbane, Melbourne and Sydney (Australia), Japan, Canada and the USA.
+Between Years 2 and 3 you may choose to study English-taught courses for a year at one of our overseas partner institutions.
+Currently, you can take a Year Abroad studying (or combining work and study) in Berlin, Copenhagen, Madrid, Paris and other locations including Brisbane, Sydney (Australia), Japan, Canada and the USA.
 There are also many opportunities for those with appropriate language skills to study in the local language in France, Germany and Spain, among others.
 You can also choose to split your year abroad into a first semester exchange and a second semester work placement, both conducted overseas, or undertake a placement year overseas.

 Subjects of study may include: